Command-Line Interface

 npm i -g @acornprover/cli

-After installation, you can run the acorn command from anywhere on your system.
+After installation, run acorn from anywhere.

 Basic Usage